 The mothers’ responses uncovered a range of feelings and reactions to the moment when their children “came out”, or identified themselves as gay, to their mothers.
 The responses revealed a vulnerability and honesty on the part of the mothers, many of whom did not know their children were gay before the announcement.
 One swore out loud; one wished she had a fishing pole to reel back her son’s words; one felt shame for having made anti-gay comments in front of her child; another was relieved that she had inadvertently solved the “pesky daughter-in-law problem”.

-McGurk and Grottola, who are a couple, analyzed over 100 survey responses, culled representative quotes, and presented them verbatim in a dramatic reading.
+McGurk and Grottola analyzed over 100 survey responses, culled representative quotes, and presented them verbatim in a dramatic reading.
 The audience, many of them academics and mothers of young children, alternately laughed and cried during the presentation.

 McGurk said that the inspiration for the survey came from her own, and Grottola’s, experiences coming out to their mothers, who had a hard time with the news.
 Subsequently, McGurk and Grottola had a genuine interest in trying to understand their mothers’ thoughts and fears, which led to this project.